Certified, Skilled & Professional Help

 What is behavior modification and can it help aggressive behavior?

 Behavior modification is a treatment approach for changing the undesirable behaviors that your dog exhibits.
 Behavior modification can address a broad range of aggressive behavior issues.
 After discussing your dog’s aggressive behavior and learning why they might do the things that they do, plans and protocols are created to help manage and modify the behavior(s) of concern.
+Behavior modification uses counter conditioning and desensitization approaches, a variety of training skills as well as implementing management and safety protocols.
 Behavior Modification programs are designed to meet the specific needs of each dog and household.

 Does positive reinforcement training and behavior techniques work for aggressive behavior?